not-soo-cool/Social-ly/CONTRIBUTING.md

 - **Documentation**: Provide clear and detailed documentation for your changes.
 - **Tests**: Write appropriate tests for your changes.
 - **Security**: Ensure your changes do not introduce security vulnerabilities.

+### Additional Notes
+- For small fixes like typo corrections, documentation updates, or formatting improvements, you can create a PR directly without any prior discussion.
+- For larger features, you may consider opening an issue first to discuss the design if you want feedback, but it’s not required.